Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Falafels, cherry tomato and cucumber

-Hearty, vegan, Mediterranean-inspired mini-kebabs.
-Prepare or buy small falafels (chickpea balls) and let them cool completely.
-Skewer each falafel with a slice of cucumber and a cherry tomato.
+Prepare or buy small falafels (chickpea balls) and let them cool completely, then skewer each falafel with a slice of cucumber and a cherry tomato.

-These ingredients keep very well for a day in the refrigerator; simply arrange the skewers on the platter at the last minute.
-Serve with a minty vegan yogurt sauce or a creamy hummus to bring everything together.
-The crispy texture of the falafels and the crunch of the raw vegetables make this a popular vegan option that is both nourishing and colorful.
+The crispy texture of the falafels and the crunch of the raw vegetables make it a popular vegan option that is both nourishing and colorful.

 Guaranteed success for these bites with a Southern flair!